jclem/WorkflowComms/apps/workflow_comms/README.md

-# WorkflowCommms
+# WorkflowComms

 This is the main functional module of this project.
-WorkflowCommms is responsible for storing Slack action callbacks, as well as communicating with the Slack API where necessary.
+WorkflowComms is responsible for storing Slack action callbacks, as well as communicating with the Slack API where necessary.